What Is 120 Centimeters In Inches

 Future Trends in Measurement

 As technology continues to advance, we can expect to see even more sophisticated tools and techniques for measurement and conversion.
-For example, augmented reality (AR) apps can allow users to measure objects in real-time using their smartphones or tablets.
+Still, for example, augmented reality (AR) apps can allow users to measure objects in real-time using their smartphones or tablets.
 These advancements have the potential to further simplify and streamline the process of converting between different units of measurement.

 Tips and Expert Advice